vmware-tanzu/tanzu-dev-portal/content/guides/kubernetes/cf4k8s-gs.md

 cf push APP-NAME
 ```

 ### Delete the cf-for-k8s deployment

 You can delete the cf-for-k8s deployment from your cluster by running the following command.

-Assuming that you ran `bin/install.sh...` or `kapp deploy -a cf...`
 ```
 kapp delete -a cf
 ```

+### Delete your Kind cluster

 to delete the KinD cluster
 ```